mmozuras/mmozuras.github.com/post/_posts/2018-03-25-third-trys-the-charm.md

 Time went on.
 Nine months later, in summer of 2010, Adform had job openings again.
 Stubbornly I've submitted my CV again.

-This time I've got a chance to get interviewed by their senior tech manager.
+This time I got one step closer.
+I was interviewed by their senior tech manager.
 I distinctly remember two parts of this interview.

 I remember being asked what sort of books I was reading.
 I gave a huge list of titles, most of them from "must read" lists for software developers.
 It included Code Complete, The Pragmatic Programmer, The Mythical Man-Month, Peopleware - all of them I've read mostly during university lectures.
 I timidly highlighted my dissatisfaction with the university.
 That book list also included [Lean Software Development: An Agile Toolkit](https://www.goodreads.com/book/show/194338.Lean_Software_Development).